microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365groupsactivityuserdetail.md

-# Office365ActiveUserDetail function
+# Office365GroupsActivityUserDetail function

-Get details about Office 365 active user.
+Get user detail about Office 365 groups activity.

-> **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).
+> **Note:** For details about different report views and names, see [Office 365 Reports - Office 365 groups](https://support.office.com/client/Office-365-groups-a27f1a99-3557-4f85-9560-a28e3d822a40).

 ## Permissions